How to interpret SEON's risk scores

 SEON’s scoring engine empowers fraud and AML Compliance teams to interpret digital footprint, device intelligence, behavioral biometrics and AML data across multiple dimensions.
 The scores we provide are designed to surface risk and support decision-making in real time with flexibility across use cases.

-The fraud score is based on our default rules, the rules you create and the AI rule suggestions you deploy.
+The fraud score is based on the default rules, custom rules you create and the AI rule suggestions you deploy.
 In the Applied rules widget, you can review the transaction’s fraud score and the rules it triggered.

-AI and machine learning algorithms power the AI insights score and the email and phone network scores.
-It learns patterns from millions of events and SEON’s global data.
+AI and machine learning algorithms power the AI insights score and the email and phone global network scores.
+These models learn patterns from millions of events and SEON’s global fraud consortium.

 Why do we use both?